csmatthews/selt-tool/README.md

 # SELT Tool

-This two-part tool analyzes parcels fpr cpmservatopm sustainability according to SELT's specific criteria.
+This two-part tool analyzes GIS parcels for conservation sustainability according to SELT's specific criteria.
 As it is for a client, the data to run the tool cannot be provided.
 However, the code can be viewed.

-## Download
+## Download and View

 * Download [SELTPropToolv2_0_7.py](SELTPropToolv2_0_7.py) and place the file in a desired location
 * Download [GeodatabaseCleanupToolv2_0_0.py](GeodatabaseCleanupToolv2_0_0.py) and place the file in a desired location